Finding a Top Financial Advisor Firm in California

 Fees are generally based on assets under management, though hourly fees may also apply.

 EP Wealth Advisors Background

-EP was founded in 2004 when two other firms -- Premier Financial Management, LLC, founded in 1999, and Enright Financial Consultants, Inc., incorporated in 1985 -- merged.
-EPWA Inc. and Project EPIC Acquisitions are the principal owners of the EP Wealth Advisors.
+EP was founded in 2004 when two other firms - Premier Financial Management, LLC and Enright Financial Consultants, Inc. - merged.
+EPWA Holding Company, LLC is the principal owner of the firm.

 EP Wealth Advisors Investment Strategy

 Advisors at the firm use charting, technical analysis, fundamental analysis and cyclical analysis to make investment choices for clients.
 Long- and short-term purchases may be used, plus margin transactions and options trading.